 Ramin Bahrani manages to take on board two of Hollywood’s most talented actors in his latest effort recounting the aftermath of the 2008 financial crisis.

 Dennis Nash (Andrew Garfield) is a single father and a handyman who struggles to find jobs to make ends meet.
 After working on the construction of a house, he doesn’t get paid as his boss goes bankrupt.
 Missing the third mortgage payment in a row, Dennis ends up being evicted by Rick Carver (Michael Shannon), a shark developer who buys and sells foreclosed properties from banks.

-Both Shannon and Garfield are very convincing: Shannon is unique in representing the complexity of a working-class man whose father died because of the harshness of the local authority and now does all that he can – together with them – to exploit every potential source of income.
+Both Shannon and Garfield are very convincing: Shannon is unique in representing the complexity of a working-class man whose father died because of the local authority and now does all that he can – together with them – to exploit every potential source of income.
 He’s ruthless and methodical, but he is not evil, and very few actors are able to pull this off on screen.

-It’s a fictional story but very true; the director and lead actors separately went to Florida to live this situation firsthand and bring thorough authenticity to a drama that thousands of Americans are living every day.
+It’s a fictional story but very true; the director and lead actors separately went to Florida to experience this situation firsthand and bring thorough authenticity to a drama that thousands of Americans are living every day.

 Filippo L’Astorina, the Editor

 99 Homes is released nationwide on 25th September 2015.